 - Direct Admit applicants will be notified of a decision on a rolling basis after a complete application including all required materials is received.

 - All Direct Admit applicants who are accepted will be considered for a scholarship up to 50% of tuition.
+Please review the scholarship renewal information on the application instructions.

 - Direct Admit applicants who are accepted and confirm will be responsible for submitting their final official transcripts (including the final degree conferred transcript), directly to the Law School Admission Council (LSAC) as part of their Credential Assembly Services (CAS) report.
 Indiana Law will give admitted Direct Admit applicants a voucher to cover the cost of the CAS registration and report fees.